|(Sterling State Park, on Lake Erie, in Monroe|

 "The fear of being revealed as a failure, as not being "enough" somehow, is a primary feeling that leads to the compulsion to control other people.
 When we were children, the fear of being inadequate and shameful was tied to our terror of being deserted or rejected and we had little control over getting what we needed.
 To counteract that basic terror, we have evidently been trying all our lives in various ways to "get control" of life.
 This includes controlling other people."
 (14)

-The control freak crushes the spirit of the other person, who wears a sign saying, 'Crush me."
+The control freak crushes the spirit of the other person, who wears a sign saying, "Crush me."
 "I'm in control of you"/"Control me" - "I'm in control of you"/"Control me" - this is the cycle that destroys marriages and relationships.
-The antidote is, of course, trust.
+The antidote is trust.
 Because where trust is, control is not.

 Begin breaking free by learning trust in God.
-Pray to be less controlling than you now are; pray to be less controlled by others than you now are.
+Pray to be less controlling than you now are.
+Pray to be less controlled by others than you now are.
 Trust God even when you don't trust other people.
+Understand this: You will rarely have all your ducks in a row, especially when it comes to people.

 Go basic, repeating and praying Proverbs 3:5-6: